xnorpx/blue-candle/README.md

 ## About Blue Candle

-Blue Candle is a streamlined, Windows-compatible object detection service designed for integration with Blue Iris.
+Blue Candle is a streamlined, Windows-compatible object detection service designed for integration with Blue Iris and Agent DVR.
 At its core, Blue Candle leverages the power and simplicity of Yolo 8 models, ensuring efficient and accurate detection capabilities.
 The service is dockerless, making it easily deployable in various environments.

 Written in Rust, Blue Candle promises high performance and reliability.
 It uses Axum for its web framework, ensuring a robust and scalable web interface.
 For machine learning operations, Candle is employed as the backend.